 The Title IX / EEO Coordinator or designee:

-- Will accept all complaints and referrals from College employees, applicants, students,
+- Will accept all complaints and referrals from College employees, applicants, students, and visitors.

 - Will make determinations regarding how to handle requests by complainants for confidentiality.